Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 • You invest a lot of time into non-billable work, such as additional research hours for client projects, or detailed client prospecting and pitching

-As you can see, even a low utilization rate can ultimately mean good things for your business, as long as you’re thinking strategically about it.
-In any case, utilization is one of the key agency metrics that can tell you many things to help optimize how you’re planning resources.
+As you can see, even a low utilization rate can ultimately mean good things for your business, as long as you’re thinking strategically.
+In any case, finding the best ERP for professional services with real-time utilization insights is key for optimal resourcing.

 Find out more about utilization, the key agency metric: